domwrap/hyperion-config-switch/README.md

 ln -s hyperion.config.json hyperion.config.FN20.json
 ````

+There is no need to restart the hyperion-config-switch.sh process.
+As long as the corresponding code was present in the avr.MANUF.conf src_custom section before loading, it will start using the file immediately.

 ## TODO

 - [ ] Create a system-dependant install script for all this crap
 - [ ] Document how to make script start at boot / with Hyperion
+- [ ] Add notes about how to kill/restrt process